 It is only when a lawyer’s conduct fails within either of these statutory descriptions that the Commissioner has any power to consider whether disciplinary action should be taken.

-Consider trying to resolve any issues or concerns before lodging a formal written complaint.
+Consider trying to resolve any issues or concerns with your lawyer before lodging a formal written complaint.
 For example:

-- Where possible, talk directly to the person concerned.
+- Where possible, talk directly to your lawyer.

-- Raise your concern with a more senior person at the same firm.
+- Raise your concern with a more senior person at the firm where your lawyer works.

 - Contact Legal Services Commission staff for an informal discussion around possible options.
 This may assist with resolving the issue or concern informally.

 All complaints to the Legal services Commission must be in writing using the correct form.